IBM/kafka-streaming-click-analysis/README.md

 # Clickstream Analysis using Apache Spark and Apache Kafka

-Clickstream analysis is the process of collecting, analzing, and reporting about which web pages a user visits, and can offer useful information about the usage characteristics of a website.
+Clickstream analysis is the process of collecting, analyzing, and reporting about which web pages a user visits, and can offer useful information about the usage characteristics of a website.

 Some popular use cases for clickstream analysis include: